jtpack/Blue-and-Pink-Synth-Editor/README.md

 # nymphes-gui
 A graphical editor for the Dreadbox Nymphes synthesizer.
-Uses nymphes-osc in the background to do the actual communication with the Nymphes.
+Uses [nymphes-osc](https://github.com/jtpack/nymphes-osc) in a separate process to do the actual communication with the Nymphes.

 2024, Scott Lumsden